Financial Planning

 Service members on active duty accrue leave under 10 U.S.C. § 701 at the statutory rate of 2½ days per month of active service (30 days per year).
 Accrued leave is administered on the Leave and Earnings Statement (LES) and is used for both chargeable (ordinary) leave and non-chargeable leave categories authorized by statute and service regulations.

 Leave administration and pay-affecting rules are detailed in the DoD Financial Management Regulation (FMR), Volume 7A, Chapter 35.
-Service-specific implementation is in branch regulations such as AFI 36-2671 (Air/Space Force) and SPFI 36-2672 (Space Force).
+Service-specific implementation for the Air Force and Space Force is in DAFI 36-3003 (Military Leave Program), which governs ordinary leave, terminal leave, permissive TDY, and special leave accrual.

 Under 37 U.S.C. § 501 and DoD FMR Vol. 7A, Chapter 35, a member separating or retiring may sell back accrued leave for pay at the member's current basic-pay rate.
 Career-lifetime sell-back is limited to 60 days.
 Sold-back days do not receive BAH or BAS.